Clicky

 How To Avoid Accidentally Over Cooking Your Shrimp

-If there is one weakness and major difficulty of cooking shrimp at home, it is shrimp’s ability to become really overcooked, really quickly.
+If there is one weakness and major difficulty of cooking shrimp at home, it is the shrimp’s ability to become overcooked very quickly.

-This can be a real challenge for those not used to the speed that shrimp overcooks, especially because, in this recipe, the shrimp remains in its cooking liquid all the way until you serve.
+This can be a real challenge for those not used to the speed at which shrimp overcooks, mainly because, in this recipe, the shrimp remains in its cooking liquid all the way until you serve.

-When it is in a soup, however, you can’t exactly fish out every piece of shrimp if you notice it overcooking, nor can you easily cool down the soup itself to stop it from scorching your shrimp.
+However, when it is in a soup, you can’t precisely fish out every piece of shrimp if you notice it overcooking, nor can you quickly cool down the soup to stop it from scorching your shrimp.

-Instead, you just have to be really confident and aware of the speed that your shrimp is cooking.
+Instead, you just have to be really confident and aware of the speed at which your shrimp is cooking.

-While the time in the recipe says that it should take around 5 minutes to cook, use your eyes to be really sure.
+While the recipe says it should take around 5 minutes to cook, use your eyes to be sure.

 Err on the side of caution, and stop when the shrimp is around 90% done, and your soup should be perfect.